Stephen Devereux: Career

-On 20 February 1208 the King sent a letter to Marshal telling him "I want you to know that I have delivered to you the lands I confiscated from John of Early, which he held from you.
+On 20 February 1208, King John sent a letter to Marshal telling him "I want you to know that I have delivered to you the lands I confiscated from John of Early, which he held from you.
 I took away his lands because more than two months ago I instructed him to come to me and he did not do so.
 I very much want you to produce both him and the others I summoned before me, as is right and proper.
 I need them here for my own business, and I will keep their lands until they surrender to me."
-Shortly after John took the opportunity while out riding to torment William Marshal.
-He informs him that the earl's pregnant wife was besieged in Kilkenny castle, and that a bloody battle had been fought there causing the death of Stephen Devereux and John of Earley.
+Shortly afterward, John told William Marshal that his pregnant wife was besieged in Kilkenny castle, and that a bloody battle had been fought there causing the death of Stephen Devereux and John of Earley.
 The truth came out a few weeks later.
 Marshal's forces were victorious, and this prompted a reconciliation with King John.
 William Marshal rewarded his loyal knights with lands, and Devereux received the castles of Balmagir and Selskar in county Wexford.

-By the summer of 1208, William de Braose, 4th Lord of Bramber, had fallen out of favour with King John and fled to his friend, the earl of Pembroke, in Ireland.
+By the summer of 1208, William de Braose, 4th Lord of Bramber, had fallen out of favour with King John and fled to his friend, William Marshal in Ireland.
 The king's men seized Braose's lands, and tracked him to Leinster.
 Marshal denied knowledge of the charges against Braose, and refused to turn him over claiming he was under the protection of his hospitality.
 Braose was escorted to Meath where he took sanctuary with Walter de Lacy.
 John seized Braose's lands, and replaced him as sheriff of Hereford with his mercenary commanders.
-Among these lands were the estates of the under-age Stephen Devereux including his castle at Lyonshall, Hereford.
+Among these lands were the estates of the Stephen Devereux including his castle at Lyonshall, Hereford.
 This at first was given over to Walter de Lacy who placed Lyonshall in the hands of Miles Pichard, but on discovering that Braose was in Meath, the king seized the de Lacy lands in Ireland.
 John raised a great army to bring to Ireland, and William Marshal rushed to England to renew his submission and vow no further support for de Braose.
 John's force landed in Waterford, and marched north.
 Walter de Lacy submitted, but his brother Hugh de Lacy resisted and was defeated.
 Hugh de Lacy fled to Scotland, and William de Braose fled to France and died.
 William Marshal was again in disfavor, and the king's wrath fell also on his followers.
 John of Earley, Jordan of Saqueville, and Geoffrey of Saqueville were imprisoned, and Devereux found all his estates back in the king's hands.